 There were two main draws to teaching as a way to travel more.
 First of all being able to live and work in another country is an amazing opportunity to immerse in that countries culture and travel from a more local stance.
 It also means you get a more in depth experience by learning the language, making friends and living daily life.
-But secondly, teaching abroad offers the opportunity for us to travel to exotic places during our holidays yet also save money by working full time.
-As our ultimate goal is to be able to do a mini world tour (which anyone who’s planned or done will know costs a LOT), teaching English provided us the perfect balance between being able to travel to new places and save for our big adventure.
+But secondly, teaching abroad offers the opportunity for us to travel to exotic places during short vacations, while still being able to save money working full time.
+As my ultimate goal is to be able to do a mini world tour (which anyone who’s planned or done will know costs a LOT), teaching English abroad provided the perfect balance between being able to travel to new places and save for the big adventure.

 Multiple factors contributed to my final decision to pick Vietnam as a destination for my first teaching and living aboard experience.
-During our first whirlwind trip to Thailand we fell in love with the region, our only regret being that we didn’t have enough time to explore the surrounding countries.
-So before we even looked at the possible jobs on offer, we knew that SE Asia was where we wanted to base ourselves in our new careers as teachers.
+During my first whirlwind trip to Thailand I fell in love with the region, my only regret being that I didn’t have enough time to explore the surrounding countries.
+So before I even looked at the possible jobs on offer, I knew that SE Asia was where I wanted to base myself for my new career as a teacher.

-We were first attracted to Vietnam after exploring the TEFL job markets of different SE Asian countries.
+I was first attracted to Vietnam after exploring the TEFL job markets of different SE Asian countries.
 Vietnam still has a relatively low English level despite its development and economic growth.
 As a result there is high demand for English teachers, with jobs paying good salaries and providing many benefits like contract competition bonuses, healthcare, housing allowances and free Vietnamese lessons.
 Compare this with neighbouring countries like Thailand, and you find that teaching positions often pay just enough to live (unless you live in the back and beyond), and reliable jobs can be hard to come by without having a teaching degree or CELTA qualification.

 Don’t understand what I’m talking about regarding TEFLs/CELTAs?
-Check out our Beginners Guide to Picking a TEFL Course.
+Check out: Beginners Guide to Picking a TEFL Course